sap-tutorials/Tutorials/tutorials/xsa-e2e-hxe-gcp-sapphire/xsa-e2e-hxe-gcp-sapphire.md

 [ACCORDION-BEGIN [Step 1: ](Log in to your test account)]

-The experts at the Developer garage at SAPPHIRE NOW will provide you with access details.
+The experts at the Developer Garage at SAPPHIRE NOW will provide you with access details.
 Open a new **incognito window** using Google Chrome.

 ![Incognito Chrome](incognito.png)